 Update and invalidation patterns

-Useful when user intent is expensive and obvious: like, rename, toggle.
-The key is to define in advance how UI explains a conflict or a rollback.
+Useful when user intent is clear and immediate: like, rename, toggle.
+The important part is defining how the interface explains conflicts and rolls the change back.

-Works well for screens with stale-tolerant data: show cache first, then quietly revalidate and update only the areas that have changed.
+Works well for screens that can tolerate slightly stale data: show cached content first, then quietly re-check the server and update only the areas that changed.

 Targeted invalidation by domain keys

 Instead of clearing everything, invalidate only the query groups that depend on the changed resource.
-That reduces network noise and UI jumps.
+That reduces unnecessary network traffic and visual jumps.

-WebSocket or push updates need merge rules against local optimistic state.
-Otherwise UI starts flickering between local and remote versions.
+WebSocket and push updates need clear merge rules for local changes.
+Otherwise the UI starts jumping between local and remote versions.

 Common anti-patterns

-- One giant global store for the whole app without a distinction between server state and UI state.
+- One global state store for the whole app without a clear distinction between server state and UI state.

-- Hidden side effects in selectors and derived state that are hard to explain and test.
+- Hidden side effects in derived state that are hard to explain and test.

-- Resetting query cache on every route change so the product constantly loses user context.
+- Resetting the query cache on every route change, so the product keeps losing user context.

-- No explicit strategy for stale data, optimistic rollback, and reconnect after network failure.
+- No explicit strategy for stale data, optimistic rollback, and reconnect after a network failure.

 Practical rule